needForSp33d/cypress-boilerplate/README.md

 # cypress-boilerplate
-Boilerplate repo for my own practice.
+Boilerplate repo for my own practice but also to serve as a base template to anyone for whom it would be of value.

+**Technologies**

+- Cypress
+- Mocha (by default)
+- ESLint
+- Husky

+**Documentation**

+Framework documentation can be found here: https://www.cypress.io/

 **Prerequisites**